hantsy/cargotracker-regapp/README.md

 [The original DDD sample RegisterApp](https://github.com/citerus/dddsample-regapp) is written in Swing and Spring.

-The new app is rewrittent in JavaFX and CDI(Weld) and is use for submitting handling events to the running [Jakarta EE Cargotracker backend system](https://github.com/hantsy/cargotracker).
+This new app is rewrittent in JavaFX and CDI(Weld) which is use for submitting handling events to the running [Jakarta EE Cargotracker backend system](https://github.com/hantsy/cargotracker).